Berkanktk/SE05-CS/Lab02-PenetrationTesting/Readme.md

 berkankutuk@kali:~$ passwd berkankutuk # Changing password
 ```

-### Check for open sockets with netstat or ss.
-Start the apache2 web server and check again.
-Use nmap on Kali to find the other virtual machines**
+### Use nmap on Kali to find the other virtual machines

 ```console
 berkankutuk@kali:~$ nmap -sT -A 10.0.2.0/24